Southwest Montana Aging and Disability Services

-Commodity boxes will be distributed on the following Mondays: February 11th, April 8th, June 10th, August 12th, October 7th and December 9th in 2019.
+Commodity boxes will be distributed on the following Mondays in 2020: June 8th, August 10th, October 5th and December 14th.
 Distribution will be from 9:00 a.m. until 3:00 p.m. for those who are already signed up for the program.
-If participants are unable to pick up their box on that day they need to contact our office in order to have a box set aside.
+The June and most likely August distributions will be provided with minimal contact.
+We ask that participants remain in their vehicles while we load their boxes and encourage them to wear masks during the pick-up process.
+If participants are unable to pick up their box on that day they will have to wait until the next distribution date.
 Home bound clients and clients in senior housing will receive their commodities on the following Wednesdays.
-To inquire about the program or notify us that you cannot pick up on the designated date, please calll 782-5555.
+To inquire about the program or notify us that you cannot pick up on the designated date, please call 782-5555.

 SMP Care Share

 MT SMP would like to make you aware of possible scams, as well as what to do if you are on the receiving end of them.
 In Montana, reports include calls to send test kits, gloves and a mask, as well as calls for a pill to keep from getting COVID-19.
 We have had seniors called about their stimulus checks, and even one telling the woman how desperately they needed her financial help to make test kits.
 In addition, the ACL has become aware of a scam, via text messages, that purport to offer funds related to an Aging Empowerment Program.
 The scam may offer $150,000.

 These text messages and calls are scams and the sender is trying to get your personal information.
 Do not respond to these scams no matter whose name is attached to the text.

 FTC Guidance: Scammers are taking advantage of fears surrounding COVID-19.

 Hang up on robocalls.
 Don’t press any numbers.
 Scammers are using illegal robocalls to pitch everything from scam Coronavirus treatments to work-at-home schemes.